EOSIO/eosio.cdt/docs/03_command-reference/eosio-cpp.md

 ## Notes

-* -no-missing-ricardian-clause: Defaults to false, if enabled, it suppresses warnings for missing Ricardian clauses on contracts and contract actions.
-That includes the warnings generated when there is also no independent Ricardian clause file.
+* `-no-missing-ricardian-clause`: Defaults to false, if enabled, it suppresses warnings for missing Ricardian clauses on contracts and contract actions.
+That includes the warnings generated when there is no independent Ricardian clause file.